mehdi-dbrx/ai-use-cases/README.md

 > **Transforming Business Operations with AI-Powered Solutions**

-Welcome to our comprehensive collection of GenAI implementations across diverse industries!
+Welcome to our comprehensive collection of GenAI implementations across diverse industries! <br>
 This repository showcases real-world applications of Generative AI that have delivered measurable business value and technical excellence.

 ## 📋 Table of Contents